crenwick93/snow_eda_demo_v2/bug_simplified.md

 REQ0010032	2025-09-10 09:51:06	4d6a8013533fa210a33138f0a0490e96
 ```

 As you can see in the above evidence snippet, I have run rulebook, created an event inbetween polls and it does not show in the logs.
 I have use curl to verify that the REQ has definitely been created and is between the polling gaps.
+I have added UPPER and LOWER labels to show where the event should have landed.

 ## Impact
 Potential silent data loss: rows created during the sleep window may never produce an event.